cboden/symfony/UPGRADE-2.1.md

   and no longer should implement `read()`, `write()`, `remove()` which were removed from the `SessionStorageInterface`.

-  Any session storage drive that wants to use custom save handlers should implement `Symfony\Component\HttpFoundation\SessionStorage\SessionSaveHandlerInterface`
+  Any session storage driver that wants to use custom save handlers should implement `Symfony\Component\HttpFoundation\SessionStorage\SessionSaveHandlerInterface`

 ### [FrameworkBundle]